LeeMorinUCF/ECP3004S21/PP_Ch_08_Lists/README.md

 ['red', 'orange', 'yellow', 'green', 'blue', 'purple']

 ```
+notice that these methods modify the list, instead of creating new lists.
+See the list on page 142 for a menu of methods to choose from.

 ## Working in a List of Lists

+An element of a list can be...another list.

 ```python
 >>> life = [['Canada', 76.5], ['United States', 75.5], ['Mexico', 72.0]]

 ```

+Notice that each single element of the full list is a list in its own right.

 ```python